fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 db.todos.insert({ text: 'Learn about containers', done: false });
 ```

-It will initialize the database with an user and a few todos.
-Now we just need to get it inside the container at startup.
+It will initialize the database with a user and a few todos.
+Next, we need to get it inside the container at startup.

-We could create a new image FROM mongo and COPY the file inside or we can use a bind mount to mount the init-mongo.js to the container.
+We could create a new image FROM mongo and COPY the file inside.
+Or we can use a bind mount to mount the init-mongo.js to the container.
 Let's do the latter.

-With _container run_ we can add _-v_ flag with the syntax _-v FILE-IN-HOST:FILE-IN-CONTAINER_, but let's skip that and add it to the docker-compose.yml.
-The format is the same, first host and then container:
+Bind mount is the act of binding a file on the host machine to a file in the container.
+We can add a _-v_ flag with _container run_.
+The syntax is _-v FILE-IN-HOST:FILE-IN-CONTAINER_.
+But since we already learned about Docker Compose let's skip that.
+The bind mount is declared under "volumes" in docker-compose.
+Otherwise the format is the same, first host and then container:

 `docker-compose.yml`